jazalewski1/advent-of-code-2023/README.md

 ninja d3p2
 ```

+Executable files are divided into parts stored in `build/bin/day...` directories.
-To execute any solution you need to provide your own input files and pass them to binaries as first argument, for example:
+To execute a solution provide input file and pass it to executable as first argument, for example:
 ```
-build/bin/d3p2 day3/input.txt
+build/bin/day3/part2 day3/input.txt
 ```

-There is also a bash script to run each solution, which needs the `input.txt` in day directory.
+There is also a bash script to run each solution, which requires the `input.txt` file to be present in day directory.
 ```
 ./run day3 part2
 ```